skylancer76/Snuffy_SwiftUI/README.md

 # Snuffy

+> [!NOTE]
+> This project was developed as part of the End Semester Major Project (21CSP402L) during my final year of undergraduate study at SRM Institute of Science and Technology.

+> [!PROBLEM STATEMENT]
-Snuffy is a modern, premium iOS application built with SwiftUI that connects pet owners with trusted, verified pet caregivers.
+> Snuffy is a modern, premium iOS application built with SwiftUI that connects pet owners with trusted, verified pet caregivers.
 Whether you need a daily dog walker or a weekend pet sitter, Snuffy provides a seamless platform for scheduling, managing, and reviewing pet care services.

+> [!IMPORTANT]
+> ## Copyright & License
+> Copyright for this project is registered under IDF reference number CR_202608.
+All rights reserved.

 ## Features